metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 ## Testing

-To save you some time debugging you should also run code analysis with [PSScriptAnalyzer](https://github.com/PowerShell/PSScriptAnalyzer) with the following rules enabled:
+To save you some time debugging you should also run code analysis with [PSScriptAnalyzer][module psscriptanalyzer] with the following rules enabled:

 1. PSUseCompatibleCmdlets